Erickarius/Exchange-Rate-Api/README.md

 `bash:
 curl http://localhost:5000/exchanges/EUR/2022-04-21`

-This will return the exchange rate for USD on January 1st, 2022.
+This will return the exchange rate for EUR on April 21st, 2022.